-- · Check traffic thoroughly in all directions. - · Decelerate gently. - Brake smoothly and, if necessary, change gears. - If necessary, come to a complete stop (no coasting) behind any stop signs, signals, sidewalks, or stop lines maintaining a safe gap behind any vehicle in front of you. - Your vehicle must not roll forward or backward.
+If necessary, come to a complete stop (no coasting) behind any stop signs, signals, sidewalks, or stop lines (crosswalks and sidewalks must be visible) maintaining a safe gap behind any vehicle in front of you (must be able to see rear wheels of vehicle in front).

+Your vehicle must not roll forward or backward.